lucatarik/Roguelike-Pixel-Art/README.md

 # 💃 Melissa's Wrath: Endless Descent

-> *"She danced through the dark, and the dark learned to fear her."*
+> *"She carries his name in her chest like a coal that will not go cold.
+That is why the dark has not taken her yet."*

 ---